Jurgen KloppGerman Football Coach

 Klopp signed seven players in the 2016 summer transfer window in a bid to overhaul his squad ahead of the new campaign.

-He signed a new six-year deal in July 2016 to extend his stay until 2022.
+He also signed a new six-year deal in July 2016 to extend his stay until 2022.

-The German head coach led Liverpool FC to fourth place thanks to a 3-0 win over Middlesbrough on the final day of the 2016-17 season.
+The German head coach led Liverpool FC to a fourth-place finish thanks to a 3-0 win over Middlesbrough on the final day of the 2016-17 season.
 The Reds were in second place in the Premier League on New Year’s Eve but injuries hampered their progress.

 Klopp signed Mohamed Salah and Alex Oxlade-Chamberlain in a £40m deals in the 2018 summer transfer window.
-He smashed the club’s record transfer fee when Liverpool FC completed a £75m deal from Southampton in January 2018.
+He smashed the club’s record transfer fee when Liverpool FC completed a £75m deal to land Virgil van Dijk from Southampton in January 2018.

 Jurgen was praised for Liverpool FC’s attacking brand of football after the Reds scored 17 times in victories over FC Porto, Manchester City and AS Roma in the Champions League knockout stage.